Achievable logoAchievable logo

 Several legitimate designations may be referenced if someone has passed the necessary qualifications.
 These include:

-Abuse of the elderly or disabled is terrible, but it happens every day.
+Abuse of the elderly or disabled is serious, and it occurs every day.
 Financial professionals must protect their customers as much as possible.
-You must escalate the issue to your supervisor if you notice exploitation in any form.
-From there, your firm’s management will decide the course of action.
+If you notice exploitation in any form, escalate the issue to your supervisor.
+From there, your firm’s management will decide the appropriate course of action.

 Key points